 The drink is made up of a tea of your choosing, milk, and sugar (some shops allow you to customize the amount of sugar added).
 Flavored tapioca balls and ice are added to complete this tasty treat.

 Xing Fu Tang in the Ximen District is arguably the most popular place to get brown sugar milk tea as there is always a long line.
-But our personal favorite bubble milk tea spot was Chachago as the bubbles were better adn the tea was a bit sweeter.
-Plus we didn’t have to wait in line!
+But our personal favorite bubble milk tea spot was Chachago as the bubbles were better and the tea was a bit sweeter.
+Plus, we didn’t have to wait in line!

 7. Try Stinky Tofu

 Stinky Tofu is a must-try food in Taiwan and is exactly as it sounds.
 Very very stinky fermented tofu.
 You’ll mainly find this in the night markets or at roadside food stalls, but not in restaurants as it is generally eaten as a snack.
 It is usually served deep-fried, grilled, or in a soup.
 It’s easy to spot the stinky tofu stands when browsing the night markets, just follow the smell of dirty feet and garbage!

-Legend has it that stinky tofu was created on accident during the Qing Dynasty when Wang Zhihe had an abundance of unsold tofu.
-He put it into a jar and when he opened it several days later he found that the color was greenish and it had a horrible odor, but was surprisingly delicious!
+Legend has it that stinky tofu was created by accident during the Qing Dynasty when Wang Zhihe had an abundance of unsold tofu.
+He put it into a jar.
+When he opened it several days later, he found that the color was greenish and it had a horrible odor but was surprisingly delicious!

-We tried deep-fried stinky tofu fries drizzled with chili sauce at the Raohe Street Night Market and found that it tastes pretty much exactly as it smells.
+We tried deep-fried stinky tofu fries drizzled with chili sauce at the Raohe Street Night Market.
+We found that it tastes pretty much exactly as it smells.
 It’s pretty unlikely that you’ll fall in love with stinky tofu but you can’t visit Taiwan without trying it at least once!

 8. Climb to the top of Elephant Mountain